Testing Tools & Techniques Definitions

 fault injection testing

-• finite element analysis (FEA)
+• What is finite element analysis (FEA)?

 Functional testing is a process used to evaluate software during development to ensure that it meets the application's intended requirements and specifications.